Find out how some companies might be trying to make a pretty-penny by transferring YOUR pension into somewhere a lot less ‘suitable’…

 But if you feel like you might have already gotten involved in one of these sophisticated mis-selling cases, then you might be able to get help from the team at Get Claims Advice Ltd.

-Get Claims Advice Ltd are experienced industry professionals, specialists in pension mis-selling, and as of January 2017 have helped recover over £6Million** from mis-sold SIPP investments on behalf of our clients.
+Get Claims Advice Ltd are experienced industry professionals, specialists in pension mis-selling, and as of January 2017 have helped recover over £60Million** from mis-sold SIPP investments on behalf of our clients.

 We always offer our initial assessment services completely FREE of charge with no obligation, should you want to have your advice looked over, either for peace of mind or because you think you may have been placed in a risky position.

-If it looks like you have, our claims services are ONLY available on a NO WIN – NO FEE* basis, meaning that we don’t get paid unless you do, leaving you nothing to lose by pursuing your case for negligent financial advice.
+If it looks like you have, our claims services are ONLY available on a no upfront cost basis, meaning that we don’t get paid unless you do, leaving you nothing to lose by pursuing your case for negligent financial advice.

 So… stay safe, share some knowledge, and don’t let the scammers win!